 Step 1: Submission of the ERTC application form

-Complete positively all mandatory questions of the application form and submit all complementary support letters.
+Complete all required fields on the application form and submit all supporting documents.

-The process will take up to 4 weeks once the ERTC application form is properly submitted.
+The process will take up to 4 weeks once the completed ERTC application form is submitted.

-Applying centre will be notified whether its application was accepted or not.
+The applying centre will be notified whether its application was successful or declined.

 Step 4: Payment

-The accepted centre is requested to pay the full amount after receiving the invoice via bank transfer and credit card.
+The accepted centre should pay the full fee after receiving the invoice via bank transfer or credit card.

-The accepted centre will be featured on our website and get a higher visibility which will attract more fellows.
+The accepted centre will be featured on our website and have greater visibility, which will attract more fellows.

 We are pleased to share the list of EHRA Recognised Training Centres: